Ceterai/Ceterai.github.io/MyEnternia/Wiki/EnergySupportSystem/README.md

 # Energy Support System

 Constantly replenishes your energy by 1% each second.
+Alta:

 Applied by following items: